constancecrozier/constancecrozier.github.io/about.md

 A still from one of the videos on Engineering undergraduate interviews

 <h2>Personal</h2>
-Constance grew up in Lewisham, South East London - at almost exactly 0 degrees longitude!
-She enjoys running, hiking, climbing, and generally being outdoors.
+I grew up in Lewisham, South East London - at almost exactly 0 degrees longitude!
+I enjoy running, hiking, climbing, and generally being outdoors.

 <img src="/images/longs2021.jpg" alt="drawing" width="600"/>